Danny Trejo: Martial arts

 In 2019, Trejo became ring announcer for the full contact karate league Karate Combat in the season Karate Combat: Hollywood.
 Following this he received a karate lesson from Karate Combat sensei and former UFC champion Georges St-Pierre.

 Personal life

 Trejo has been married and divorced four times and has three children.

 In 1962, following his release from Youth Training School, reputedly one of California's most notorious juvenile prisons, he met his first wife, Laura.
 Her parents did not approve of their relationship, and they were married in the backyard of Trejo's family home.
 Trejo believes his drug use and criminal lifestyle contributed to their marriage's demise; Laura filed for divorce during his second confinement at Youth Training School.

-He was married to Debbie from 1971 to 1975, and to Joanne from 1975 to 1978.
+He was married to Debbie Schipek from 1971 to 1975, and to Joanne Discuillo from 1975 to 1978.